ragu-manjegowda/programming-mobile-applications-for-android-handheld-systems/README.md

 # Programming-Mobile-Applications-for-Android-Handheld-Systems
-Coursera "Mobile Cloud Computing with Android" specialization lab assignments
+Coursera "Mobile Cloud Computing with Android" specialization

 This sequence of courses examines mobile cloud computing on the Android platform, starting with user-facing applications, through the middleware and services running on Android devices,